awais684/Dockerized-Drupal-and-PostgreSQL/README.md

 ![Here is your final Application](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/63tputkmgkfspj0dvem6.PNG)

 ---
+## 7. Watch my complete video of this project for troubleshooting
-I have already posted a video of this project on my channel you can watch my video for complete details.
+I have already posted a video of this project on my channel If you face any issues and want to troubleshoot watch my complete video.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/FCpvi1X8jns/0.jpg)](https://www.youtube.com/watch?v=FCpvi1X8jns)